WikiHow: Business model

 At the time of launch, wikiHow's startup costs were, to some extent, financed from Herrick's sale of eHow.
 The website has since relied on advertising on its pages for revenue. wikiHow is run as a "hybrid organization"—a "for-profit company focused on creating a global public good in accordance with [the] mission".

 Initially and throughout its history, Herrick has declined financial donations to wikiHow.
 However, in mid-2020 as a response to the economic impact of the COVID-19 pandemic, the company began soliciting contributions to support wikiHow.
 Later that year, wikiHow released a subscription service called "wikiHow Pro", which allows access to paywalled features such as custom PDF downloads of articles and email-based courses created by subject-matter experts.

 Licensing

-wikiHow's text content is published under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 (by-nc-sa 3.0) license, allowing it to be modified and reused for non-commercial purposes as long as the original authors are attributed and the license is not substantially changed.
+wikiHow's text content published prior to March 24, 2025 are licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 (by-nc-sa 3.0) license, allowing it to be modified and reused for non-commercial purposes as long as the original authors are attributed and the license is not substantially changed.
 Authors retain full copyright to their content, may publish it elsewhere under different licenses, and grant wikiHow an irrevocable license to use it for any purpose.

+Text content published after March 24, 2025 are no longer licensed under CC BY-NC-SA 3.0 license, but the authors still retains copyright ownership as before.

 Opt-out ads

 wikiHow lets readers control whether advertising appears alongside content.
-Registered, logged-in users do not see ads except those from external video providers.
+Registered, logged-in users do not see ads, except those from external video providers.

 In November 2014, it was announced that wikiHow would participate in Google Contributor, a service allowing website users to make monthly donations to support their favorite websites and not be required to see ads on them.